 Then, he had an epiphany: Every renter should be an owner.

 A venture capitalist at the time, Calvin put together an investment thesis and searched far and wide for a passionate, visionary Founder/CEO to turn this market insight into a reality.

 Calvin met and recruited Co-Founders Jonathan Nutt, Jon Slemp, and Scott Sumi, and went to work, subleasing a windowless room the size of a closet from another Columbus-based startup.
 Rhove was born.

 Meanwhile, Calvin was still searching for his Founder/CEO to run the business.

 Everything changed when he met Brett Kaufman, who loved the concept of Rhove but wondered who Calvin was really waiting for.
-Brett got Calvin to look in the mirror and realize that he was the passionate entrepreneur who could upend real estate, create a new category in housing, and turn every renter into an owner.
-Brett believed in Rhove so much that he too became a Co-founder, with an angel investment, advice, and resources that could help the Rhove team bring their idea to life.
+Brett got Calvin to look in the mirror and realize that he was the passionate entrepreneur who could upend real estate and expand access for everyone to experience ownership.
+Brett believed in Rhove so much that he too became a Co-Founder, with an angel investment, advice, and resources that could help the Rhove team bring their idea to life.

-Calvin Cooper, CEO and Co-Founder of Rhove, talks about how Rhove started and where the idea for Rentership came from.
+Calvin Cooper, CEO and Co-Founder of Rhove, tells the story of how Rhove started.

 Get the Round-Up in Your Inbox